The Best Toaster Oven

 The Breville and Kitchen Aid both made fine pizzas, too, but it wasn’t quite as simple to get there.
 We couldn’t monitor how they were cooking as easily without the interior light, and were forced to open the door a couple times to check on them — a moderate inconvenience for the price we paid.

-And while the Breville came with a standard aluminum pizza pan, the Kitchen Aid didn’t come with any pizza accessory at all, a strange oversight considering its $450 price tag and specific pizza setting.
+And while the Breville came with a standard metal pizza pan, the Kitchen Aid didn’t come with any pizza accessory at all, a strange oversight considering its $450 price tag and specific pizza setting.
 Placing it directly on the rack wasn’t a huge deal, but with only a 12” capacity, we could see it turn into a headache trying to find a smaller pan that would fit.

 Our Top Picks for the Best Toaster Oven